Health Disparities: Creating Health Care Equity for Minorities

 by United Way NCA

-These disparities disproportionately affect minority populations, low-income individuals and other vulnerable groups, such as the ALICE population, leading to significant health inequities.
-ALICE stands for Asset Limited, Income Constrained, Employed and represents the nearly 500,000 households in the National Capital Area who earn above the Federal Poverty Line, but still cannot afford to meet their basic needs.
+These gaps mostly impact minority populations, low-income individuals, and other vulnerable groups, including the ALICE population.
+ALICE stands for Asset Limited, Income Constrained, Employed.
+The ALICE population includes nearly 500,000 households in the National Capital Area.
+These households earn above the Federal Poverty Line but still struggle to afford basic needs.

 Health Disparities Definition

-According to the CDC, health disparities are preventable differences in the burden of disease, injury, violence or opportunities to achieve optimal health that socially disadvantaged populations experience.
+According to the CDC, healthcare disparities are preventable differences in disease, injury, and access to opportunities for optimal health.
+These disparities primarily affect socially disadvantaged populations and lead to unequal health outcomes.

 One way to understand health disparities is through United Way of the National Capital Area’s ALICE Reports.
 ALICE individuals and families work but struggle to afford necessities such as housing, food, childcare, health care and transportation.
 ALICE Reports provide valuable insights into the financial challenges faced by these individuals and the impact of those challenges on their health.

-Numerous factors contribute to health disparities, and socioeconomic status plays a significant role.
-Socioeconomic factors, such as income, education, occupation and housing, influence an individual’s ability to access quality health care services.
+Several factors contribute to healthcare disparities, with socioeconomic status playing a major role.
+Factors such as income, education, job type, and housing influence a person’s ability to access quality healthcare services.

-Discrimination based on race, ethnicity, gender, sexual orientation or other marginalized identities also contributes to health disparities.
+Discrimination based on race, ethnicity, gender, sexual orientation, and other identities also contributes to healthcare disparities.
 It can lead to bias in health care delivery, lower quality of care and limited access to health care resources for minority populations.

 Marginalized communities face a disproportionate disadvantage when it comes to disease and illness.
 This is evident in higher rates of chronic conditions, maternal mortality and mental health disparities.
 Socioeconomic factors play a significant role, as minorities often experience lower incomes, limited access to health care services and higher poverty rates.
 This can result in inadequate health care coverage, delayed diagnoses and limited preventive care.